Mixing Partisan Goals with Official Positions in the Trump Administration

 Counselor to the President Kellyanne Conway was twice reprimanded for violating the Hatch Act, and received ethics counseling over her use of her official position to promote Ivanka Trump’s clothing line.
 Conway’s repeated violations were so egregious that OSC issued a scathing report detailing her numerous violations and took the unprecedented step to recommend that Conway be removed from federal service.
 CREW joined in calling for her resignation, due to her publicly expressed disdain for the law and shameless pattern of disregard.
-CREW also released a petition calling for her resignation that has mobilized thousands of supporters.
+CREW also released a petition calling for her resignation that has mobilized tens of thousands of supporters.

 Several senior officials have received reprimands from OSC for violating the Hatch Act, including eleven stemming from CREW complaints: Lynne Patton, Kellyanne Conway, Stephanie Grisham, Nikki Haley, White House Director of Social Media Dan Scavino Jr., former Principal Deputy Press Secretary Raj Shah, Deputy Director of Communications Jessica Ditto, former Executive Assistant to the President Madeleine Westerhout, Director of Media Affairs Helen Aguirre Ferré, former Press Secretary for Vice President Mike Pence Alyssa Farah, and OMB Deputy Communications Director Jacob Wood.